molily/molily.de/_posts/2020-11-21-testing-angular.md

 The next part tests the error message with three steps:

 1. Read the `aria-errormessage` attribute.
 Expect that it is set.
-2. Find the element the id in `aria-errormessage` points to.
+2. Find the element that `aria-errormessage` refers to.
 Expect that it exists.
 3. Read the text content.
 Expect an error message.

 Step 1 looks like this: